3am3amy/Ammar-s-Portfolio/README.md

 # Ammar-s-Portfolio
-This is my Angular personal portfolio
+This is my personal portfolio :)